gabrielsg/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: Aprl 5, 2018

+**Today's Progress**: Worked on more exercise in chapter 17 : Classes and Method

+**Thoughts:** learned about .gitignore in git. not sure how to hide dotfile and un files created by vim (persistent undo and backup) https://stackoverflow.com/questions/15660669/what-is-a-un-file-or-or-why-does-vim-in-the-terminal-make-the-un-file

+**Link to work:** Point2.py, Time2.py

 ### Day 9: Aprl 3, 2018

 **Today's Progress**: Worked on exercise in chatper 17 : Classes and Method